tanish-malekar/Client-Server-Architecture-PPML/README.md

 ## 🔁 Protocol Workflow

 1. **Server Initialization**
-   - Pre-encodes model weights and biases as CKKS plaintext.
+   - Pre-encodes model weights and biases as CKKS plaintext (no encryption keys required at this stage).
-   - Converts encoded parameters into byte objects for storage.
+   - Serializes encoded parameters into compact byte objects for efficient storage and reuse.
-   - ⚡ Uses **multithreading** to parallelize encoding and serialization, significantly reducing initialization time.
+   - ⚡ Parallelized with **multithreading**, reducing computational overhead.

 2. **Client Initialization**
    - Generates encryption keys (public, private, relin).
-   - Keys are stored locally; server never has access.
+   - Keys remain local to the client; the server never has access.

-3. **Prediction Phase**
+3. **Prediction Phase (Neural Network Inference)**
-   - Client encrypts inputs and sends them to server via **RPC**.
+   - **Input Encryption:** Client encrypts feature vectors and sends them to the server via **RPC**.
-   - Server performs encrypted matrix multiplications.
-   - Non-linear activations are delegated to the client (with controlled noise injection).
+   - **Layer Computation:** For each layer of the neural network, the server performs encrypted matrix multiplications with pre-encoded weights and biases.
+   - **Non-linear Activations:** Since activations (ReLU, sigmoid, tanh) cannot be applied directly on encrypted data, the server securely delegates intermediate results to the client.
+     - The client decrypts, applies the activation, re-encrypts, and sends results back.
+     - Controlled noise is added by the server to prevent reverse-engineering of the model.
-   - Final encrypted prediction is returned to client for decryption.
+   - **Final Prediction:** Once the last layer is computed, the encrypted output is sent back to the client for decryption, yielding the disease prediction.

 ---